Dairy-Free Pumpkin Chip Milkshake

 It’s like a cross between a slice of pumpkin pie and a chocolate chip cookie, but in a shake that just makes you wanna dance!
 It’s so easy and packed with fall flavor.
 Disregard that its a cold rink and you may live in cold weather.
 You can drink it by the fire! 😉

 I’ve been all about pumpkin lately and this shake does it justice.

 One of my favorite things to do in the kitchen is show people how eating very healthy does not mean that you can’t enjoy what you eat.
 Healthy does not equal depravity or complicated, but thriving!

 It can very much taste better and makes you feel better.

 Especially, this yummy treat.
 There are just a few ingredients blended together: pumpkin puree, coconut cream, frozen banana, molasses, spices, ice, and cocao nibs with ice.
 Topped with my Healthiest Raw Cookie Dough.
 BAM!!
 So stinkin’ good!

 Sometimes you just want a milkshake, and this pumpkin shake is proof that a milkshake can be dairy-free, using the frozen banana and coconut cream for that super creamy and rich milkshake texture, can be delicious, and can be packed with nutrients!

 - Pumpkin puree, fresh or 100% canned

-- My Healthiest Raw Cookie Dough (linked above) rolled into balls
+- My Healthiest Raw Cookie Dough, linked above

-- Use about ½ the amount of coconut cream to pumpkin purée.
+Use about 1/4 the amount of coconut butter or 1/2 the amount of coconut cream to pumpkin purée.